 3. Choose Your current WIFI and re-login

-4. Open “DNS SET ” App and select AUTO-RUN
+4. Open the “DNS SET ” App and select AUTO-RUN

-When you received the “wifi authentication error occurred” message that simple means the network configuration of your android device does not coincide or matches with the network of the router.
+When you received the “wifi authentication error occurred” message, that simply means the network configuration of your android device does not coincide or matches with the router’s network.
 This can be

 - Incorrect SSID (service set identifier -Wi-Fi network name)